 Adult Patient Advisory Council

-Association for the Bladder Exstrophy Community is excited to announce the formation of our Adult Patient Advisory Council (APAC)!
-Our hope is that this council will serve as a vital link between our organization and the adult patient community, to improve our resources.
+We are excited to announce the formation of the A-BE-C Adult Patient Advisory Council (APAC).
+Established in March of 2024, this council was created to serve as a vital link between our organization and the adult patient community.

 Meet the Council!